brunoboto96/CSTHackathon/README.md

 *Have Fun! :D*

 ---
-## Scenarios

 ## Scenario 1
 #### Target: File Share App
 #### Level: Medium
-Create file share service, for example in between of students, managed via UI, all kinds of platforms are welcome.\
+Create file share service, for example in between of students, managed via UI, all kinds of platforms are welcome.
+Think of it like\
-Think of it like an app that you would like to use with your friends durring working on student projects,\
-relatively small files, simple access.
+an app that you would like to use with your friends durring working on student projects, relatively small files, simple access.\
 You can send files through http or any other protocol.
-Thinks to think about:\
-how can you make it secure, will there be private files, maybe You want to search for and share gifs through it.\
+Thinks to consider: how can you make it secure, will there be private files\
+maybe You want to search for and share gifs through it. _Additional improvements?
-_Additional improvements?
 Think about  Social app connection, Async Upload_

 ---
 ## Scenario 2
-#### Target: UI, simple Backend
+#### Target: XXX
-#### Level: Medium
+#### Level: XXX
-TODO by Blazej
+TODO by someone

 ---
 ## Scenario 3